 One of the unique aspects of the US EB-5 visa program is its lack of restrictions.
 Immigrant investors need not worry about employment or education requirements; the EB-5 program only requires that participants invest in an American new commercial enterprise with legally sourced funds and that their investment create full-time American jobs.
 When compared to the restrictions on other employment-based visas it’s clear that the EB-5 program is significantly less restrictive.

 2. The EB-5 program offers a faster path to Immigration

 Other visa categories have a much longer timeline before an applicant can obtain a visa, such as the EB-2 Program which can take upwards of 10 years.
 Compare that to the EB-5 program, which currently has no backlog of Indian applicants, meaning that Indian investors can apply to receive an EB-5 visa as soon as their I-526 petition is approved.

-Although the EB-5 program requires a minimum investment of $800,000 (provided that the investment is in a Targeted Employment Area), it includes green cards for the principal investor, their spouse and all their unmarried children under the age of twenty one.
+Although the EB-5 Investment Amount usa requires a minimum investment of $800,000 (provided that the investment is in a Targeted Employment Area), it includes green cards for the principal investor, their spouse, and all their unmarried children under the age of twenty-one.
 Whether an investor has one child or four or more they could all potentially qualify for a green card under the principal applicant’s petition, which makes the EB-5 visa the most efficient option to obtain green cards for your family.